ChrisBarnes2000-Revature/AWS_EKS/README.md

 terraform destroy --auto-approve
 ```

-8. Double check all items destroyed. # The dashboard should be zero.
+8. Double check all items destroyed. # The dashboard's should be zero.
 Use the search bar at top of screen.
   - ec2
   - eks  # cluster should empty
   - vpc  # DHCP option sets will show 1.
 It's the dns service offered by aws and does not cost any money.